Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Data

 In this study, for each cyber incident dataset, we keep only the names of affected organizations, incident dates, and incident types.
 The originally documented incident types vary from dataset to dataset.
-For example, the CISSM database categorizes incidents into four groups, including disruptive, exploitive, mixed, and undetermined, and disruptive and exploitive incidents are further categorized into ten subgroups.
-In comparison, each incident in VCDB is associated with one or more of the six actions that lead to the event, such as hacking and error-related causes, and one or more of the affected assets from a comprehensive list, such as database servers and network infrastructure.
-To unify these different approaches to incident classification, we follow the four categories proposed in \citet{kesan_empirical_2021}, including \textit{Data Breach}, \textit{Privacy Violation}, \textit{Extortion/Fraud}, and \textit{IT Error}, and map the existing set of categories used by each cyber incident dataset to them.
-For incidents that cannot be classified, they are labeled as \textit{Other}.
+For example, the CISSM database categorizes incidents into four groups: disruptive, exploitive, mixed, and undetermined.
+Disruptive and exploitive incidents are further categorized into 10 subgroups.
+In comparison, each incident in the VCDB is associated with one or more of six actions that led to the event, such as hacking and error-related causes, and one or more affected assets from a comprehensive list, such as database servers and network infrastructure.
+To unify these different approaches to incident classification, we follow the four categories proposed in \citet{kesan_empirical_2021}---i.e., data breach, privacy violation, extortion/fraud, and IT error---and map the existing set of categories used by each cyber incident dataset to them.
+Incidents that cannot be classified are labeled as \textit{other}.

 Note that these data sources have overlapping records.
 For example, the mass data breach experienced by Equifax in 2017 appears in multiple aforementioned datasets.
 To create a single combined dataset for this study, we check for duplications under the assumption that an organization does not experience more than one incident of the same type on the same day, and duplicated records are removed.